lrbmike/APIKeyRotator/README.md

 ## Quick Start

-This project is fully containerized, and it is recommended to use Docker Compose for one-click deployment and development.
+This project supports multiple containerization methods.
+You can choose the one that best suits your needs.

+### Method 1: Single Docker Image Deployment (Recommended for PaaS platforms like Render)

+We provide a `Dockerfile` in the root directory that packages the frontend and backend into a single image.
+This is the simplest way to deploy and is highly recommended for cloud platforms.

+1.  **Build the Image**:
+    ```bash
+    docker build -t api-key-rotator .
+    ```

+2.  **Run the Container**:
+    ```bash
+    docker run -d -p 8000:8000 --name api-key-rotator-app -v $(pwd)/backend/data:/app/data api-key-rotator
+    ```

+After running, you can access the application at `http://localhost:8000`.

+For more detailed instructions, including how to deploy on Render, please see our **[Docker Deployment Guide](./DEPLOY_WITH_DOCKER.md)**.

+### Method 2: Using Docker Compose (For local development and multi-container setups)

+This method is suitable for local development as it supports hot-reloading.

-### 1. Prerequisites
+#### 1. Prerequisites

 Ensure that [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) are installed on your system.